More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Two-Loop Vacuum Energy

 is scale-invariant, that is, it is invariant both under holomorphic scaling $\alpha\to \lambda^{1/2}\alpha$, $\beta\to \h\lambda^{1/2},$ $\varepsilon\to \lambda^{1/2}\h\lambda^{1/2}\varepsilon$, and antiholomorphic scaling $\t q\to \t\lambda \t q$.
 (The remaining factors $\d^2a\,V_D(\t a;a)$ and $\d^2b\,V_D(\t b;b)$ in (\ref{bigzuggle}) are also scale-invariant.)
 Thus, we are in a situation very close to that of section \ref{moresplit}.
 The integral in (\ref{factorzuggle}) is only conditionally convergent.
 It vanishes if we integrate first over $\alpha$ and $\beta$ keeping fixed the bosonic variables, but not if we integrate over $\alpha$ and $\beta$ keeping fixed some other combination such as $\varepsilon+\alpha\beta$.

-The procedure of \cite{DPh} for computing 2-loop scattering amplitudes amounts to integrating over the odd variables while holding fixed not $\t q$ and $\varepsilon$ but $\t q$ and $\varepsilon^*=\varepsilon+\alpha\beta$.
+The procedure of \cite{DPh} for computing the 2-loop vacuum amplitude amplitude amounts to integrating over the odd variables while holding fixed not $\t q$ and $\varepsilon$ but $\t q$ and $\varepsilon^*=\varepsilon+\alpha\beta$.
 (The reason for this is that, as we will see in eqn. (\ref{metzo}), it is not $q_\NS=-\varepsilon^2$ but $q_\NS^*=-(\varepsilon^*)^2$ that is a matrix element of the super period matrix $\hat\Omega$.)
-Likewise, the general procedure explained in section \ref{gluehol} tells us to set $\bar{\t q}=q_\NS(1+\dots)$ near $\t q=q_\NS=0$ (where the ellipses indicate arbitrary nilpotent terms), but the procedure of \cite{DPh} is slightly different.
+Likewise, the general procedure explained in section \ref{gluehol} tells us to set $\bar{\t q}=q_\NS(1+\dots)$ near $\t q=q_\NS=0$ (the ellipses represent arbitrary nilpotent terms), but the procedure of \cite{DPh} is slightly different.
 In that formulation, antiholomorphic moduli are taken to be complex conjugates of the matrix elements of $\hat\Omega$, so in particular the relation between $\t q$ and $q^*_\NS$ is $\bar{\t q}=q_\NS^*$.